What are Party Wall Agreements and when are they required?

 The Party Wall Act 1996 covers in England and Wales and is designed to protect the interests of you and your neighbours.
 It outlines what work is being preposed, current condition of the wall and how that might effect everyone.

-We’ll help you navigate the rules of the Party Wall Act and explain each step of the process.
+We’ll help you navigate the rules of the Party Wall Act while explain each step of the process and why Party Wall Agreements are important.

 What’s The law in Scotland or Northern Ireland?